georust/rinex/README.md

 * [`rinex`](rinex/) is the core library
 * [`rinex-cli`](rinex-cli/) is a command line application based on the core library.
 It can be used to process RINEX files or perform operations similar to `teqc`.
-The application is auto-generated for Windows, download it from the [release portal](https://github.com/gwbres/rinex/releases)
+The application is auto-generated for a few architectures, download it from the [release portal](https://github.com/gwbres/rinex/releases)

 * [`rnx2crx`](rnx2crx/) is a RINEX compression program